isosatya/ATOMICA-DSR/project-training/runpod/DEPLOYMENT_GUIDE.md

 ### Training Issues
 - Use pre-trained architecture for fine-tuning
 - Remove pre-trained weights for custom architecture

+## 🔒 Security Notes

+- **Personal Access Tokens**: Store securely and never commit to version control
+- **SSH Keys**: Use passphrase-protected keys when possible
+- **Docker Images**: Consider using private Docker registries for sensitive projects